 You should never share your password with anyone else, because it protects you.
 If someone else has your user ID and password then he or she can login to the computer as if they were you, and do anything that you can do.
 It would look as if you did it.
-If my user ID is jnash and my password is abc123, then to login I would answer the Windows prompts like this:
+If my user ID is usr and my password is let-me-in, then to login I would answer the Windows prompts like this:

-USER ID: jnash PASSWORD: abc123
+USER ID: usr PASSWORD: let-me-in